mendhak/eleventy-satisfactory/posts/2022-01-01-edit-the-metadata.md

 Some opengraph settings.

 `image`: The image to use when an OpenGraph preview is being made for a URL on this site.
 If a blog post doesn't have a `opengraph.image` frontmatter, then this default image gets used instead.
+This value is also used in the JSON-LD data.
 `type`: The OpenGraph content type of this content.
 It's a blog so, it's an article.

 {% notice "info" %}